-Sebastian Liew is a Medical Herbalist and now, an author.
+Sebastian Liew is a Medical Herbalist, a champion for herbalism, and now, an author.

 What Therapy was invited to review the book and I met Sebastian at his light-filled serene office, behind the hustle and bustle of People’s Park.

-Overlooking greenery, it’s a fantastic place for a herbalist to set up shop.
+Overlooking greenery, it’s a fantastic place for an herbalist to set up shop.
 (Click here to read What Therapy’s review of the book)

-What’s really the difference between Eastern and Western herbalism?
+What’s the difference between Eastern and Western herbalism?

 Herbs are just plants.
 There is no fundamental difference between East and West except how we use them, prepare them or extract them.

 Nowadays, Western Herbal Medicine is more to scientific herbalism, prescribing pharmacological dose of herbs rather than traditional preparations.
 This does not mean there is no value in traditional preparations.
-I use them mainly for long term health and chronic ailments, where the herbs must be taken long term for treating or preventing a condition.
-These may be in the form of teas, elixirs, spices, wines etc.
+I use them mainly for long-term health and chronic ailments, where the herbs must be taken long-term for treating or preventing a condition.
+These may be in the form of teas, elixirs, spices, or wines.

-What words of advice would you offer those still skeptical about using herbs for themselves and their families?
+What words of advice would you offer those still skeptical about using herbs?